nikos230/WildFireSpread/README.md

 # About The Project
-A Machine Learning ready Dataset and Model to predict final burned area. <br /> <br /> This project is part of my Thesis and makes use of [mesogeos](https://github.com/Orion-AI-Lab/mesogeos) Dataset and UNet models to predict final burned area from 27 remote sensing variables using spatial and temporal data.<br /> <br />
+A Machine Learning ready Dataset and Model to predict final burned area from a Wildfire. <br /> <br /> This project is part of my Thesis and makes use of [mesogeos](https://github.com/Orion-AI-Lab/mesogeos) Dataset and UNet models to predict final burned area from 27 remote sensing variables using spatial and temporal data.<br /> <br />
 **This project includes** :
 - Deep Learing Models